Self-Organizing Railway Traffic Management: Conclusions and future work

 In this paper, we proposed an innovative approach to railway traffic management.
 Specifically, we designed a comprehensive process for having trains self-organizing to minimize delays in case of perturbations.
 To the best of our knowledge, this is the first proposal of such a process that consistently produces feasible and optimized traffic management plans and allows a realistic assessment.
 For this assessment, we considered a closed-loop framework in which a microscopic simulator replaces reality and all decisions are made through the self-organizing process.

-In a thorough experimental analysis covering a portion of the Italian network shared by different railway undertakings operating mixed traffic, we showed that the traffic self-organization was able to outperform the state-of-the-art centralized decision-making algorithm used as a benchmark.
+In a thorough experimental analysis covering a portion of the Italian network shared by different railway undertakings operating mixed traffic, we showed that the traffic self-organization often found solutions that are very close to the optimal ones, and was able to outperform the state-of-the-art centralized decision-making algorithm used as a benchmark.
 This result was achieved thanks to the careful design of the various modules of the self-organization process.
 These modules allow the suitable instance decomposition, to profit from the increased problem tractability without paying the price of making myopic decisions.

-In future research, we will deeply investigate the impact of each module configuration on the self-organization performance.
-Moreover, we will propose alternative designs for some of them, relaying for example on machine learning techniques to further improve the instance decomposition.
+In future research, we will deeply investigate the impact of each module configuration on the self-organization performance, also linked to different types and sources of traffic perturbations.
+Moreover, we will propose alternative designs for some of them, relying for example on machine learning techniques to further improve the instance decomposition,

+and we will exploit graph theoretical analysis to try to explain the relations between modules' configuration and design, and system performance.
+The impact of different traffic characteristics also deserves future studies, in particular to understand the effect of having a few competing companies, each operating many trains.